 Technology Can Help Tracking Nutrition of the Elderly Aging in Place

 As I get older I’ve become more interested in monitoring my health.
 There are many aspects to health.
 One is nutrition and not getting enough of the nutrients one needs can cause problems.
 Keeping track of how much we’re getting is troublesome.
-A technology such as a smart nutrition scale can help the elderly with this task.
+Technology such as a smart nutrition scale can help the elderly with this task.

 Below are some references to authoritative information regarding nutrition and older adults.
 You’ll also want to see the National Institute of Aging’s info-graphic about Diet and Exercise, found below as well.